chrishalcrow/fast_curate/README.md

 uv run python
 ```

-If that worked - great!
-You can now use `fast_curate`.
+If that worked, great.
+Running fast curate will work!

 # Run fast_curate